-- If you have rosacea, rather than choosing a chemical sunscreen, opt for a sunblock in a mineral formula.
-The particles in a mineral sunscreen are larger and they lie on top of the skin, rather than absorbing and causing inflammation.
-Choose a formula with ingredients like titanium dioxide and zinc oxide and a SPF factor of 30 to 50.
+- If you have rosacea, rather than choosing a chemical sunscreen, opt for sunblock in a mineral formula.
+The particles in a mineral sunscreen are larger, and they lie on top of the skin, rather than absorbing and causing inflammation.
+Choose a formula with ingredients like titanium dioxide and zinc oxide and an SPF factor of 30 to 50.
 Reapply it every hour to ensure your skin is protected.

 - Look for natural ingredients

 - Avoid any formula with salicylic acid which can irritate rosacea.
-Look for botanical extracts that can help to minimise redness and calm the skin, such as chamomile, aloe, and cucumber.
+Look for botanical extracts that can help to minimize redness and calm the skin, such as chamomile, aloe, and cucumber.

 - Avoid sport sunscreen sprays

 - Many contain alcohol, which can aggravate the skin.
 A better option is a waxy sports stick, applied on the cheek area which won’t cause stinging, but will stay on when you sweat.

 - To minimize redness and flushing, stay in the shade when you can, and suck on ice cubes to cool you down and reduce inflammation in the body.
 Store your sunscreen in the fridge for an extra cooling touch when you apply it.

 - Try a healing face mask

 - After a day in the sun, skin needs to be nourished and calmed, so use a refreshing mask to soothe inflamed skin.
 Choose one with antioxidants and natural skin soothers like aloe vera.

 - In severe cases, a light treatment can help